National symbols of Canada

 Over the course of centuries, a multitude of national symbols and material items have arisen as uniquely Canadian or possessing uniquely Canadian characteristics.
 These symbols and items represent the culture of Canada—protectionism of that culture, identity, values, nationalism, and the heritage of its inhabitants.

 Themes and symbols of nature, pioneers, trappers, and traders played an important part in the early development of Canadian symbolism.
-Modern symbols emphasize the country's geography, cold climate, lifestyles, and the Canadianization of traditional European and indigenous symbols.
-Canada's national symbols include the maple leaf, the beaver, the coat of arms, and the national flag.
+Modern symbols emphasize the country's geography, cold climate, lifestyles, and the Canadianization of traditional European and Indigenous symbols.

+Canada's official national symbols include the sugar maple, the beaver, the coat of arms, and the national flag.
 The country also has official government symbols like the Canada wordmark and corporate signatures, used in the Federal Identity Program.
 Additionally, the Great Seal of Canada is used on state documents.

 Predominant symbols

-The mother beaver on the Canadian parliament's Peace Tower.
-The five flowers on the shield surrounded by maple leafs each represent an ethnicity—Tudor rose: English; Fleur de lis: French; thistle: Scottish; shamrock: Irish; and leek: Welsh.
+Gravestone of John McCrae a Canadian poet, and physician, best known for writing the WW1 poem "In Flanders Fields".

-Canada's most well known symbol is the maple leaf, which was first used by French colonists in the 1700s.
+Canada's most well known symbol is the maple leaf from the sugar maple, which was first used by French colonists in the 1700s.
 Since the 1850s, under British rule, the maple leaf has been used on military uniforms and, subsequently, engraved on the headstones of individuals who have served in the Canadian Armed Forces.
 The maple leaf is prominently depicted on the country's current and previous flags and on the country's coat of arms.
-The maple leaf has also been seen on the penny before circulation of that coin was stopped in 2013.
 Canada's official tartan, known as the "Maple leaf tartan", consists of four colours reflecting those of the maple leaf as it changes through the seasons—green in the spring, gold in the early autumn, red at the first frost, and brown after falling.